 Not applicable for private keys of employees taking part in issuing certificates, these private keys are generated on smartcards as non-exportable.

-Transferring private keys of other end users is fully within the competence of these end users.
+Transferring private keys relating to certificates of other end users is fully within the competence of these end users.

 6.2.7 Private key storage on cryptographic module